bitcointranscripts/bitcointranscripts/bitcoin-explained/aaron-and-sjors-discuss-what-s-new-in-bitcoin-core-v30.md

 Yeah, so we did a whole episode, 93, about the great consensus cleanup restoration software proposal, which deals with time warp attacks, and one of the attacks that proposed soft fork is preventing somebody from making a transaction that takes like an hour and a half on a Raspberry Pi...sorry, to create a block that takes an hour and a half on a Raspberry Pi to validate.
 And maybe several minutes on a modern computer.
-Because if a malicious miner produces such a block, they can stall their competition and maybe get a headstart out of that.
+Because if a malicious miner produces such a block, they can stall their competition and maybe get a head start out of that.
 But in the way that was fixed involves that particular rule.
 So this is 2,500 sigops limit per, I think it's per transaction.